-Any issues can, in the first instance, be raised with the class teacher and the Senior SENCO or SENCO.
+Any issues can, in the first instance, be raised with the class teacher, if the matter is not resolved then please contact Mrs Michelle Easthope Assistant Head teacher.
 Please refer to the school's complaints policy if the matter is still not resolved.